-positional arguments: name Username you want to use.
-If no name is provided it will show the current user optional arguments: -h,help show this help message and exit -c,clean Remove user and tokens for all remotes -p [PASSWORD],pass -p [PASSWORD],password [PASSWORD] User password.
-Use double quotes if password with spacing, and escape quotes if existing.
-If empty, the password is requested interactively (not exposed) -r REMOTE,remote R -r REMOTE,remote REMOTE Use the specified remote server -j JSON,json JSON json file path where the user list will be written to
+positional arguments:

+name Username you want to use.
+If no name is provided it

+will show the current user

+optional arguments:

+-h,help show this help message and exit

+-c,clean Remove user and tokens for all remotes

+-p [PASSWORD],pass word [PASSWORD]

+User password.
+Use double quotes if password with

+spacing, and escape quotes if existing.
+If empty, the

+password is requested interactively (not exposed)

+-r REMOTE,remote R EMOTE

+Use the specified remote server

+-j JSON,json JSON json file path where the user list will be written to